 Will the real strawberry shortcake please stand up

 But we do.
 We know.
-We, the bakers of the internet, can come together today and rejoice that we are no longer subject to such offenses as dyed prepackaged sponges passing for strawberry shortcake.
+We, the bakers of the internet, can come together today and rejoice that we are no longer subject to such offenses as dyed prepackaged sponges passing for a classic strawberry shortcake recipe.
 Let’s go over this:

 What’s the difference between cake and shortcake?